abdurraufraihan/blogapi/README.md

 # Blog API

 This is a simple blog api which is based on Django REST Framework.
 The three main resource of this API is Post, Category and Tag.
-For authentication we are using the Django REST Framework token auth.
+For authenticating user i'm using the Django REST Framework token auth.
 The api endpoints and sample request, response is given below.

 # Endpoints